-Respondent failed to file a response to CTP's motion to quash respondent's request for production of documents, to file a response to CTP's motion to compel discovery, to comply with the October 21, 2015 Order compelling discovery responses to be provided by November 12, 2015, and also failed to file a response to CTP's motion to impose sanctions.
-Respondent has not made any contact with this Court since July 1, 2015, the date Respondent timely filed its answer.
+Respondent failed to file a response to CTP's motion to compel discovery, failed to comply with the December 2, 2015 Order compelling discovery responses to be provided by December 21, 2015, and failed to file a response to CTP's motion to impose sanctions.
+Respondent did not comply with any of CTP's discovery requests.
+Respondent has not made any contact with this Court since August 21, 2015, the date Respondent timely filed its answer.
 Respondent's failure to effectively prosecute and defend actions taken over the course of the proceedings have interfered with the orderly and speedy processing of this case, further warranting imposition of sanctions.
 See 21 C.F.R. § 17.35(a) (1)(2) and (3).

-Due to Respondent's noncompliance with the October 21, 2015 Order compelling discovery, I am striking Respondent's Answer, issuing this default decision, and assuming the facts alleged in CTP's complaint to be true.
+Due to Respondent's noncompliance with the December 2, 2015 Order compelling discovery, I am striking Respondent's Answer, issuing this default decision, and assuming the facts alleged in CTP's complaint to be true.
 See 21 C.F.R. § 17.35(c) (3), 17.11(a).
 The harshness of the sanctions I impose upon either party must relate to the nature and severity of the misconduct or failure to comply, and I find the failure to comply here sufficiently egregious to warrant striking the answer and issuing a decision without further proceedings.
 See 21 C.F.R. § 17.35(b).
-Respondent failed to comply with the October 21, 2015 Order, nor did it provide any adequate justification for not doing so.
+Respondent failed to comply with the December 2, 2015 Order, nor did it provide any adequate justification for not doing so.